Newport News proposed to build a reservoir in King William County to increase water supply for municipal (drinking water) and industrial use

 Source: Source: Hampton Roads Regional Water Supply Plan, Map 1-2: Peninsula Community Water Systems Service Areas and Water Sources

-The new $1.4 billion, limited-access toll road between Suffolk-Petersburg was designed for trucks to carry cargo faster between terminals in south Hampton Roads and I-95.
+The proposed $1.4 billion, limited-access toll road between Suffolk-Petersburg was designed for trucks to carry cargo faster between terminals in south Hampton Roads and I-95.
 The "Heartland Corridor" rail improvements had been completed in 2010, allowing trains to bypass road crossings in Hampton Roads and expanding tunnels in the mountains of Virginia/West Virginia to permit double-stacked container traffic.

 The new US 460 was intended to help truckers compete for the traffic, lowering transportation prices and attracting more shipping companies to the Port of Virginia.

 The new highway would have impacted far more acres of wetlands, affecting up to 480 acres by VDOT's estimate in October 2013.
 King William Reservoir would have affected 403 acres.
-According to the Southern Environmental Law Center:9
+According to the Southern Environmental Law Center:10

 A "404 permit" to dredge and fill the wetlands, as proposed, was not issued by the US Army Corps of Engineers.
-The state of Virginia finally acknowledged the Federal government would not bend to the state's will, and in 2016 the Virginia Department of Transportation approved a different alternative with far less impact on wetlands.
+The state of Virginia finally acknowledged the Federal government would not bend to the state's will, and in 2016 the Virginia Department of Transportation approved a different alternative with far less impact on wetlands.11

 Freshwater Forested/Shrub Wetlands southwest of Windsor would have been affected by the new US 460